sodgeit/CMake-SBOM-Builder/readme.md

 - **Single-File Integration**: We condensed everything into a single file to facilitate integration with CMake's `file` command, making it simpler and more efficient to use.
 - **Multi Config Generator Enhancements**: The SBOM generation better integrates with multi-config generators like Visual Studio and Ninja Multi-Config.
 Different SBOM's are generated for each configuration.
-- **CMake-Based Verification**: Some verification processes have been moved into CMake itself.
-(Though it does not replace external verification tools)
 - **Removed External Python Tools**: The verification process that relied on external Python tools has been removed to minimize dependencies and simplify the setup.
-- **Modernized CMake**: A higher minimum required version (>=3.14), ensuring better compatibility and taking advantage of newer functionalities.
+- **Modernized CMake**: A higher minimum required version (>=3.16), ensuring better compatibility and taking advantage of newer functionalities.
+- **Wider support for SPDX fields**: While the original project focused on the most important SPDX fields, to keep SBOM generation simple, we added support for more SPDX fields to provide more flexibility and customization, while maintaining the initial vision of auto-generating most fields.

 ---